-The biggest hurdle to becoming a full-time freelancer is finding work in the first place.
-It might seem overwhelming when you desperately need to pay the bills and get the ball rolling.
+The biggest hurdle to becoming a full-time freelancer is finding work.
+It might seem overwhelming when you desperately need to pay the bills.
 But with the right attitude, willingness and focus, you'll be up and running in no time.

 Work for an agency first

-This doesn't work for everyone – as some agencies won't need or want to hire outside help.
-But it worked for me and many of my friends.
+It doesn't work for everyone – as some agencies won't need or want to hire outside help.
+But it worked for many of my friends and me.
 Just make sure you have a plan B. At the very least, you gained some valuable experience and insight into how agencies work, and how to run a business.

 Visit all of your local agencies

 I didn't send an email, I picked up the phone and asked if I could drop by for a 10-minute chat.
 I was friendly but determined and just went for it.
-I gave them no choice but to meet me and really sold myself on the phone.
-From driving around to about 20 of them – I won my first couple of projects, which led to long-term repeat business.
+I gave them no choice but to meet me and sold myself on the phone.
+I won my first couple of projects, which led to long-term repeat business.

 Do the same yourself but bear in mind that agencies get hounded by freelancers looking for work.
 Read this article on how to charm anyone and win people over for some extra tips.